Profilerr

 Despite its disappearance from the pool of competitive maps, Dust 2 still received balance updates in the following years.
 One particularly controversial change was introduced in September 2021, spurring conflicts among the player base.
 The new texture blocking the T spawn overlook of the Mid doors essentially ended firefights on the middle part of the map.
 Players who were fond of this feature expressed their dissatisfaction with Valve’s decision at forums.

 However, that change was necessary.
 Why?
-Well, T’s early access to the Mid doors allowed for early reconnaissance of CT positions, therefore putting terrorists into an advantageous position when planning their attack.
+Well, T’s early access to the Mid doors allowed for early reconnaissance of CT dust 2 positions, therefore putting terrorists into an advantageous position when planning their attack.
 Other than that, they spawned almost exactly on the area granting the overlook, while CT still had to make it to the doors, thus creating a situation that heavily favored the T side.
 Those who played that version of the map must remember how many times CT were wallbanged on the way to B plant, either being left with little hp or dying right on the spot.

 CS2 (2023)